Mayankgg01/Boundless-Prover-Guide/README.md

 ## 1️⃣ Steps- how u could make changes in files after the node start: ?

-* If you have start the broker and want to change files like:  `.env.base` , `broker.toml` , `compose.yml` files: So you have to follow this step:
+* If you have start the broker and want to change files like:  `.env` , `broker.toml` , `compose.yml` files: So you have to follow this step:

 #### 1. Stop & clean your broker: